THE DEEP PLAY INSTITUTE

 These are some of the core questions of our existence.
 The Deep Play Institute’s mission is to use play to bring us into an open-hearted, curious process of discovery of what it means to exist.
 We do not aim to find answers to these questions; we aim to endlessly experiment and explore them.
 We use play to live the questions.
 We use play to try to deepen our connection and curiosity to all parts of ourselves, others, and world.

-Practices that inspire us include: gestalt therapy, process work, psychodrama, internal family systems therapy, group relations conferences, psychoanalysis, community of philosophical inquiry, socratic dialogue, authentic relating, nonviolent communication, circling, coaching, facilitation, clowning, performance art, contact improvisation, social art practices, experimental theatre, LARPs, surrealism, fluxus, pataphysics.
+Practices that inspire us include: gestalt therapy, process work, psychodrama, internal family systems therapy, family constellations, group relations conferences, psychoanalysis, voice dialogue, hakomi, somatic experiencing, authentic relating, nonviolent communication, circling, coaching, facilitation, clowning, performance art, contact improvisation, social art practices, experimental theatre, LARPs, surrealism, fluxus, pataphysics.

-The Deep Institute is a U.S. federal non-for-profit corporation.
-Our team members and advisory board are located across North America (Montreal, Portland, Nashville, Philadelphia, New York, Cleveland), Europe (Italy), and Asia (Vietnam).
+The Deep Play Institute is a U.S. federal 501-c3 non-for-profit corporation.
+Our team members and advisory board are located across North America (Montreal, Portland, Nashville, Philadelphia, New York, Cleveland), Europe (Italy, UK), and South America (Brazil).

-Disclaimer: DPI events are not therapy, nor should be considered a substitute for therapy.
+Note: DPI events are not therapy, nor should be considered a substitute for therapy.
 Some of the explorations we engage in have the potential to go rather deep.
 We at DPI believe that deep play lives on an edge between safe and dangerous.
 As such, we invite participants to play in this liminal space, and as facilitators we work to help participants stay on this edge.
 We see it as our responsibility to design a space that is trauma-informed, holds space for emotional processing, includes self-care, and normalizes opting out at any time.
 We ask participants to gauge when their experience has crossed into territory that they deem “too edgy” and take the steps necessary for their own emotional safety.
 Finally, we want to acknowledge that particularly insofar as we occupy privileged identities, we bring our personal limitations and biases into the space, and while we are working to educate ourselves and minimize harm, we recognize that we may cause harm and for that we apologize.
+Please read our more detailed thinking on these matters in our anti-oppression statement.

 Picture